cloud-shuttle/leptos-state/docs/examples/README.md

 # 🚀 Leptos State Examples

-This directory contains comprehensive examples demonstrating the **leptos-state** library's capabilities, from basic usage to complex real-world applications.
+This directory contains comprehensive examples demonstrating the **leptos-state v1.0.0** library's capabilities, from basic usage to complex real-world applications with modern Rust and Leptos 0.8+.

 ## 📚 Example Categories